dassencio/fibonacci/README.md

 Required Libraries
 ==================

-The gmpy library is used.
+The gmpy2 library is used.
 On Ubuntu/Debian, you can install it with:

-	sudo apt-get install python-gmpy
+	sudo apt-get install python3-gmpy2

 Notes on Performance